Top

 Many homeowners are unsure whether their problem is the well pump or something else in the system.
 You might first notice a trickle of water at the kitchen sink, a shower that never reaches normal pressure, or faucets that sputter with bursts of air.
 In some homes around South Bend, the first sign is a pump that turns on and off constantly.

 Other times, the change is more sudden.
 You turn on a tap, and nothing happens, or you hear the pump humming even when no one is using water.
-The electrical breaker for the well may trip repeatedly, or you might notice cloudy, sandy, or discolored water that wasn't there before.
+The electrical breaker for the well may trip repeatedly, or you might notice cloudy, sandy, or discolored water that was not there before.
 These are all signs that the pump, pressure tank, controls, or supply line might need attention.

 Homes in older or more rural parts of the Michiana area often have wells that have been in place for decades.
 As parts wear or conditions in the well change, components can struggle to keep up with everyday use.
 Ignoring these warning signs can lead to more serious damage, including burned-out pump motors or premature failure of other equipment.